 There are several other wrasse species caught in UK waters.
 The corkwing wrasse (Crenilabrus melops) which is a small fish, rarely exceeding 8-9 inches in length.
 Females are brown/green and are often mistaken for small ballan wrasse.
 The male has bright green and gold wavy lines along its body and can be confused with cuckoo wrasse.
 The best way to identify a corkwing is to look at the tail.
 There is a clear black spot on the wrist of the tail which only the corkwing wrasse has.

 The goldsinny wrasse (Ctenolabrus rupestris) is the smallest of all, rarely exceeding six inches and a few ounces in weight.
-This species is brown to red in colour and has black spots on its dorsal fin and top of its tail.
-It is only found towards the west and south west of Britain and Ireland and can only be caught by anglers using tiny baits and hooks sized 10 – 6 due to the small size of this fish.
+This species is pale brown to red in colour and has black spots on its dorsal fin and top of its tail.
+It is found mostly towards the west and south west of Britain and Ireland (although it seems to be extending its range northwards) and can only be caught by anglers using tiny baits and hooks sized 10 – 6 due to the small size of this fish.
 In addition to this there is the rock cook wrasse (Centrolabrus exoletus), also known as the small-mouth wrasse, the scale-rayed wrasse (Acantholabrus palloni) and the Ballion’s wrasse (Symphodus bailloni).
-Due to their small size these species of wrasse are only caught by anglers using Light Rock Fishing (LRF) methods and techniques.
+Due to their small size these species of wrasse are mainly caught by anglers using Light Rock Fishing (LRF) methods and techniques.

 Wrasse are protogynous hermaphrodites, meaning they have a very unusual life cycle.
 All wrasse are born female and remain female for the first part of their lives.
 Being a relatively slow growing species they take around two years to reach six inches in length and will not reach sexual maturity until they are around six years old.
 At this point around half of the wrasse will transform into males and be able to breed with the wrasse which have remained female.
 Spawning takes place in late spring and summer with wrasse building a nest of seaweed wedged between rocks which contains the eggs.
 They will then defend the nest aggressively (this may explain why wrasse attack lures, although they still do this outside of the breeding season when they do not have nests to defend).
 After a few weeks the eggs will have hatched and the larvae will have floated away from the nest, where they will eventually grow into all female little wrasse and repeat the cycle.